nieltg/low-memory-calculator/doc/arch.md

 - `carry_stmt0` will be executed if the carry bit is off.
 - `carry_stmt1` will be executed if the carry bit is on.

-The result is **byte adder** which only uses 1 mutable register and 1 read-only register.
+The result is **addition unit** which only uses 1 mutable register and 1 read-only register.

 ### Multiplication